-By Measurement Temperature
+3.3.
+Generalized Additive Modelling By Measurement Temperature

-To facilitate comparison by the measurement temperature, additional generalized additive models were fit to the data.
+To facilitate comparison across actual measurement temperatures, additional generalized additive models were fit to the data.
 For T. pseudonana, C. ICEMDV, C. priscuii, C. malina, C. reinhardtii, and C. vulgaris, replicate cultures of the strain were grown at the same temperatures.
 Therefore, the GAMs generated for these strains encompass a different temperature range but are represented by the same summary statistics (Table 2).
 Conversely, the polar diatom F. cylindrus was cultured at both 0 and 6°C. Thus, separate models were fit for each F. cylindrus culture to account for possible physiological differences resulting from the distinct growth conditions.